SCOPE OF THIS CHAPTER

 There will be times when even the most well cared for dog behaves in a way that had not been expected.
 The care, control and context of a dog's environment will impact on the dog's behaviour and the potential risks it may pose.
 Research indicates that neutered or spayed dogs are less likely to be territorial and aggressive towards other dogs and people.
 Dogs that are kept and/or bred for the purpose of fighting, defending or threatening others are likely to present more risks than genuine pets.

-If it is the professional judgement of the practitioner that a dog is prohibited or presents a risk to a child, the Police or Children's Social Care should be contacted immediately.
+If it is the professional judgement of the practitioner that a dog is prohibited or presents a risk to a child, the Police and Children's Social Care should be contacted immediately.

 Where there is a report of a child having been injured by a dog (or exposed to the risk of injury) a referral to Children's Social Care should be considered.
 In deciding whether or not to make a referral, consideration should be given to: